Deep1897/ai-bussiness-chatbot/README.md

 /api/products
 ```

-Returns all available products from the database.
+For this you can simply chat all products or any related query as you comfortable

 ---